“We, The Patients” in Bern

 An event by patients for patients

-Some came with their relatives or friends to gather information, listen, and find new solutions to their health problems
+Some came with their relatives or friends to get information, listen, and find new solutions to their health problems .
+It was precisely this exchange – between those affected, their families, and professionals – that made the afternoon so valuable and engaging

 Knowledge, experience and lived solidarity

-The program offered a strong combination of expertise and personal experiences:
+The program offered a strong combination of specialist knowledge and personal experience:

 - Dr. David Marx He spoke about the effect of cannabinoids on pain receptors and impressively demonstrated, using case studies, how cannabis can contribute to pain relief.